The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 16. 1560AD Dogma of "Transubstantiation" stems Reformation exodus- by claiming priest words change bread into Jesus' pre Calvary body, wine into his physical blood, which is not kosher with Leviticus19,26.

-Making up complicated non biblical dogma, as history goes along, keeps the Nicolaitans in charge of God's people and away from the Reformers.
+Making up complicated, philosophical (to put it kindly) non biblical dogma, as history goes along, keeps the Nicolaitans in charge of God's people and away from the Reformers.

 This written practice of condemning the reading the bible continued up at least until 1850 (jesus-is-lord.com/nobible.html).
-It is worth noting that mass distribution of bibles is still relatively rare among Catholic parishes, especially in Latin America.
+It is worth noting that mass distribution of bibles is still relatively rare among Catholic parishes, especially in Latin America, wherein bibles can be and often are also cost prohibitive.

 18. Lay folks are expected to call priests "father" by mid 19th century.
 This custom began in the 6th century with the leaders of Monasteries, and then bishops approved of it for themselves, then confessors in the middle ages. (bustedhalo.com).

-But these and use other worldy titles through the whole history of the church are in direct contradiction of Acts 15 wherein the Apostles at the Jerusalem council were only referred to by their given first name.
+The title "father" and other worldy titles through the whole history of the church are in direct contradiction of Acts 15 wherein the Apostles at the Jerusalem council were only referred to by their given first name.

-This type of ingratiating deference perpetuates the Nicolaitan based hierarchy, fosters the domination of God's people, and to be fair, it clearly is not just a Roman state church problem.
+This type of ingratiating, servile deference perpetuates the Nicolaitan based hierarchy, fosters the domination of God's people, and to be fair, it clearly is not just a Roman state church problem.

-Jesus teaching includes all titles that arguably render one a subject of another person, like "pastor" and "Reverend," or please, "The Very Reverend."
+Jesus teaching includes all titles that arguably render one as a religious subject of another person, like "pastor" and "Reverend," or please, "The Very Reverend."

 How about returning to the New Testament scriptures and "brother" or "sister"?
 Those at the first Jerusalem council of Acts15 did not have any Nicolaitan titles!
 Christianity is at its best when it recognizes and insists upon, as did Jesus, on its egalitarian basis and roots, Mark3,35; Matthew12,50.

-All the title game does is perpetuate Nicolaitanism.
-We have no title- Ephesians 4,11- is not about titles.
+All the title games do is perpetuate low or high Nicolaitanism.
+We have no titles in biblical Christianity- Ephesians 4,11- is not about titles between brothers and sisters.
 It's about the offices that only Jesus fills in the church.
 Jesus puts me and you in those offices.
 I have a relationship with all God's people, as a brother, that's it.

 For we have one father in heaven.